 Aeration isn’t a part of a regular yard maintenance schedule, and usually, you shouldn’t do it more than once or twice a year.
 It should be done on a need basis as it also causes stress to the lawn.

 As explained earlier, you should aerate your lawn when the grass is in growing mode to recover quickly from the stress caused by the aeration.
-Over aerating your lawn could damage the yard due to excessive stress to the turf and not enough time for it to recover.
+Over aerating your lawn could damage the yard due to excessive stress on the turf and not enough time for it to recover.

 How can you aerate lawn cheaply?